samarpw/wp-social-popup-and-get-traffic/readme.txt

 == Changelog ==
+= 4.1 =
-= 4.0 =
+* The option to exclude IP is added to the popup will not appear = 4.0 =
 * Add button like (facebook) of post current
 * Fixed error in mobile that towards the popup appear at all times